NYC Mayor Eric Adams visits border, asks for more federal help to handle migrant arrivals

 During the trip, his first visit to the U.S.-Mexico border as mayor, Adams said cities like New York and El Paso were on the "front lines" of an unprecedented migrant crisis that recently prompted the Biden administration to adopt a new strategy designed to discourage illegal border crossings.

-"This is a national crisis and we need a national solution," said Adams, a Democrat who issued an emergency declaration in October over the migrant arrivals in New York.
+Adams, a Democrat who issued an emergency declaration in October over the migrant arrivals in New York, said cities across the U.S. are shouldering most of the operational and financial burden of accommodating migrants released from federal border custody.

+"What is happening in Chicago right now, and New York, and Houston, and Los Angeles, and Washington, our cities are being undermined.
+And we don't deserve this," Adams said during a Sunday press conference.
+"Migrants don't deserve this.
+And the people who live in these cities don't deserve this."

+"We expect more from our national leaders to address this issue in a real way," Adams continued.

 For the past few months, El Paso has struggled to handle a sharp increase in arrivals of migrants, mainly from crisis-stricken countries like Cuba, Nicaragua and Venezuela.
 The Democratic-led Texas city has converted a convention center and two vacant middle schools into makeshift migrant housing facilities to alleviate overwhelmed city shelters.
 Many migrants have still found themselves sleeping on El Paso's streets.